martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 **Answer:** Voice data is stored in the Office 365 trusted compliance store.

 **Question:** Can both users and admins control the data being saved?
-**Answer:** Yes, both users and admins have control over the data being saved.
-Users are able to unenroll their voice.
-If users need to access their data, they would need to contact their admin.
-Users have full control of when to remove the data, and when a user selects unenroll from the Teams app, the data will be immediately deleted.
+**Answer:** Only the end user will be able to export their data.
+Users also are able to unenroll and remove their voice from the Teams app.

 **Question:** For how long do you keep the data?
 **Answer:** The retention policy is one year.
 User's data will be deleted if it isn't used for one year.